benchamxd/Bin-Checker/README.md

 ## HELP ME

 For any type of help on deploy.
-Contact us on [INDUS CHATS](https://t.me/induschats).
+Contact us on [FREE PREMIUM ACCOUNTS](https://t.me/qwertspremiumaccount).

 ##